rthomson412/RossBlog/README.md

-# LINKS
+#
 <p align="center" height="250" width="200">
     <img src="./public/screenshot.png" alt="blog"/>
 </p>

-# A blog for documenting my encounters in learning software development ⭐
+# A blog for documenting my encounters in learning software development

 Currently at an MVP stage of development.